ONLYOFFICE/Kubernetes-Docs/README.md

 #### 3.1 Expose Grafana via HTTP
 *You should skip step [#3.1](#31-expose-grafana-via-http) if you are going to expose Grafana via HTTPS*

-To expose Grafana via ingress HTTP set `ingress.enabled` parameter to `true`
+To expose Grafana via ingress HTTP set `ingress.enabled` parameter to `true`.

 That you will have access to Grafana at `http://INGRESS-ADDRESS/grafana/`